jpverkamp/blog/content/programming/advent-of-code/2018/2018-12-09-marble-madness.md

 <!--more-->

 Well.
 That's a thing.
 What this problem really comes down to is a custom data structure problem.
-What we want is a {{< wikipedia "circular list" >}}, where you can spin the list forward or backwards and efficiently add/remove the item at the first element of the list.
+What we want is a [[wiki:circular list]](), where you can spin the list forward or backwards and efficiently add/remove the item at the first element of the list.

 Since Racket doesn't seem to have a data structure exactly like this, what I'm going to do is create my own by combining two lists.
 Essentially, we'll have a list of items before (`prev`) to the current `head` of the list (stored in reverse order) and another for items after (`next`) the current `head`.
 As we move forward, we move items from `next` to `prev` and backwards is the reverse.
-If either list runs out, you can refresh it by applying a `reverse` to its partner list. `reverse` is expensive, but you only rarely need to do it (depending on performance) leading to a decent {{< wikipedia text="amortized runtime" page="amortized analysis" >}}.
+If either list runs out, you can refresh it by applying a `reverse` to its partner list. `reverse` is expensive, but you only rarely need to do it (depending on performance) leading to a decent [[wiki:text="amortized runtime" page="amortized analysis"]]().
 Fun times.

 ```racket
 #lang racket